medialab/xan/docs/cmd/search.md

     -A, --all                Only return a row when ALL columns from the given selection match the desired pattern, instead of returning a row when ANY column matches.
+    -f, --flag <column>      Instead of filtering rows, add a new column indicating if any match was found.
     -c, --count <column>     Report the number of non-overlapping pattern matches in a new column with given name.
 Will still filter out rows with 0 matches, unless --left is used.
 Does not work with -v/--invert-match.